FAIRFAX DRUG CRIMES LAWYER

 WHAT WILL FAIRFAX LAWYER DO TO WIN THE JUSTICE YOU NEED?

 There are a number of ways to contest a drug crime charge.
-When a suspect has been falsely accused of possessing someone else’s unlawful drugs, or if police officers violated a suspect’s rights while gathering evidence, the charge can sometimes be dismissed.
+When a suspect has been falsely accused of possessing someone else’s unlawful controlled substance, or if police officers violated a suspect’s rights while gathering evidence, the charge can sometimes be dismissed.

 The defense strategy your lawyer offers will depend on the circumstances and details of the case.
 For two decades, Fairfax criminal defense attorney Scott C. Nolan, PLLC has successfully represented scores of clients who have been accused of drug violations in the Fairfax area.

-If dropping the charge or dismissing the charge isn’t possible, attorney Scott C. Nolan, PLLC can take your case to trial and ask jurors to find you not guilty of a drug crime.
+If dropping the drug charges or dismissing the drug charges isn’t possible, attorney Scott C. Nolan, PLLC can take your case to trial and ask jurors to find you not guilty of a drug crime.
 If the evidence is conclusive against you, he will argue for alternative sentencing such as a First Offender Program.